How is research important to our work?

 Unlocking Landscapes: history, culture and sensory diversity in landscape use and decision making

-Sensing Nature addresses the question "How do people living with sight impairment experience nature during their lives?"
-The results of this two year research study are captured in a range of fascinating insights and guidance materials on the Sensing Nature website.
+Sensing Nature was a research study exploring the question "How do people living with sight impairment experience nature during their lives?"
+The work was led by Dr Sarah Bell, University of Exeter, and the results are captured in fascinating insights and guidance materials on the Sensing Nature website.
+We were involved in an advisory capacity and designing guidance materials and the findings have informed our practice.
+Research with partners is always a beneficial two-way street.